-Vegetable Shrimp Stir fry is one of our favourites after Prawn Curry and this Garlic herb Shrimp Vegetable Skillet.
+Vegetable Shrimp Stir fry is one of our favorites after Prawn Curry and this Garlic herb Shrimp Vegetable Skillet.
 It is really easy and quick to prepare, I mean that’s the beauty of Stir fry right?
-The sauce is really delicious and finger licking good.
+The sauce is really delicious and finger-licking good.
 This Shrimp stir fry makes for perfect meal prep.

 Little did I know how cumbersome it is to cook a fresh meal every single day.
 If you can’t manage to cook at home, you end up ordering from outside.
 Ordering takeout is far worse than eating a homecooked meal from the refrigerator.

 Especially after my daughter is born, everything changed overnight.
-A homecooked meal was a luxury.
 Though I managed to cook 3 meals a day including my daughter’s, it left me exhausted end of the day.
-In fact, I hired a cook but none of us was happy.
 About a year back, I started to plan and do prep work in advance for a meal.
 And nowadays depending on my schedule, I meal prep for 2-3 days in advance.
 It not only helps me in limiting the number of takeouts but also in weight management.
-When you have something like this Vegetable Shrimp Stir fry, you wouldn’t mind eating it for two days straight.
+You wouldn’t mind eating it for two days straight when you have something like this Vegetable Shrimp Stir fry.

 Making Vegetable Shrimp stir fry is easy and really quick.
 And if you are wondering where are the vegetables in the Shrimp Stir fry picture below, then allow me to explain in the next section.

-- Start with good quality medium sized shrimps.
-If I get the fresh ones I usually clean, devein and freeze it.
-You can also use packed one.
+- Start with good-quality medium-sized shrimps.
+If I get the fresh ones I usually clean, devein, and freeze them.
+You can also use a packed one.
 To make it quick, thaw frozen shrimp on the kitchen counter at least for one hour.

 - Start with making the sauce.
 Mix all the sauce ingredients and check the seasoning.
-I have observed different brands of Soy sauce has a different salt level and also the intensity.
+I have observed different Soy sauce brands have different salt levels and intensity.
 SO adjust the seasoning by adding more sugar to balance the saltiness.

-- I prefer to use freshly minced ginger and garlic, as it enhances the flavours.
+- I prefer to use freshly minced ginger and garlic, as it enhances the flavors.

-- Using dry red chilli is optional here.
-I like the smokiness that those red chillies add to the sauce.
+- Using dry red chili is optional here.
+I like the smokiness that those red chilies add to the sauce.
 You can certainly skip it.

-Assembling a lunch bowl is pretty simple and it it is up to you depending on your diet preferences.
-I like to have a balance of carbs, protein and veggies in my meal.
+Assembling a lunch bowl is pretty simple and it is up to you depending on your diet preferences.
+I like to have a balance of carbs, protein, and veggies in my meal.

-- White rice, Brown rice or quinoa are few of the options for carbs or if you are on low carb diet then cauliflower rice would be the best fit.
+- White rice, Brown rice, or quinoa are a few of the options for carbs or if you are on a low-carb diet then cauliflower rice would be the best fit.

 - I prefer storing each component separately.
 So that the grains or veggies don’t get soggy because of the sauce.